 On a less dire note, this watch also counts your kid’s steps and estimates the total distance covered and calories burned.
 If your child wears this watch to bed, it will also track sleep quality.

-The Angel Watch does flaunt a hefty price tag around $180.
+The Angel Watch retails for about $180.
 You’re strapping this to your kid’s wrist and hoping for the best, but there’s a decent chance it’s going to get chucked into a pool or smashed on the concrete “just to see what would happen.”
 So we understand if you hesitate at the price.
 However, we think the price is reasonable considering the features available.